 The Wandiyali ATSI Indigenous Classic, the richest Indigenous surf contest in Australia, will take place at Merewether Beach on Saturday 29th February and Sunday 1st March 2020.
 The event is set to again offer Australia’s biggest purse for an Indigenous surfing competition, offering a total prize money pool of $22,000 for male and female Indigenous surfers.
 This event remains the richest indigenous surfing contest in world and is an important part of the Surfest festival.

 The contest is open to Open men, women, juniors and longboarder surfers.
 Indigenous surfers from all over Australia travel to Newcastle for two days of cultural and sporting celebrations and is an event not to be missed as the standard of surfing is exceptional.

-Surfest organiser Warren Smith said, “Surfest takes immense pride in presenting the Wandiyali Indigenous Classic.
+Surfest organiser Warren Smith said, “After witnessing some outstanding surfing in excellent conditions in 2019 Surfest is again very proud to present the Wandiyali Indigenous Classic.
 To see the event grow over the years to now have four divisions is a testament to the events popularity.
 The surfing is of the highest level and the support from the community is great to see.”